dylandoamaral/uptime-card/README.md

 # Uptime Card

-A minimalist card inspired by [reddit status](https://www.redditstatus.com/) UI to display binary sensors in a nice way.
+A minimalist card inspired by the [reddit status](https://www.redditstatus.com) UI to display binary sensors in a nice way.

 <p align="center">
   <img src="https://raw.githubusercontent.com/dylandoamaral/uptime-card/main/images/showcase.png" />
 </p>

 ## Install 🏠

-:warning: Versions 0.X.X are not stable and still have many bugs, don't hesitate to raise an issue if something is wrong with the card or if you have a feature request.
-Therefore, it will need many updates, until the version 1.0.0, in order to fix as much as possible bugs as fast as possible.
+:warning: Versions 0.x.x are not very stable and still have many bugs, please create an issue if you encounter a bug or have a feature request.

 ### HACS (recommended)